andreihortopan/fpaanp/README.md

 - `webfontloader` for rendering text using Google Fonts.
 - `react-event-calendar` for displaying the events in a `Calendar`.
 - `react-table` for displaying the `TableView`.
+- `recharts` for displaying the `BarChartView`.
 <br />
 Run the following command in the project directory to install the neccesary packages:

-`npm install react react-dom react-onclickoutside react-fontawesome react-bar-chart react-simple-maps d3-geo react-table --save`
+`npm install react react-dom react-onclickoutside react-fontawesome react-bar-chart react-simple-maps d3-geo react-table recharts --save`
 <br />
 <br />
 - NOTE: `canvasjs.min.js` and `canvasjs.react.js` have been added manually, not installed as modules.